ttuckerm/trendzo-working-5-7-25/comprehensive development plan.md

 1. **Conversation to Knowledge Pipeline**:
    - Setup a multi-stage pipeline that processes conversations through:
-     - Conversation transcript storage in Firebase
+     - Conversation transcript storage in Supabase
      - NLP processing using Claude API
      - Entity extraction to identify key concepts and patterns
      - Framework mapping to connect insights to existing frameworks